 Supporting the Library

 The Friends’ Board annually allocates resources to the Library for investment at the discretion of the Library Director.
 This procedure helps the library plan programming, professional development, and special projects.
-The allocation is determined annually by the Board at their February meeting.
-In 2017, the Board allocated $25,000 to the Library’s FY 18 (1 July 2017 through 30 June 2018).
+The allocation is determined annually by the Board.
+The relationship between the City of Burlington and the Friends is defined in a Memorandum of Understanding (PDF).
+The Friends organization operates under a set of Bylaws (PDF).

 |Hilary Silver||Member At Large|